oordenesg/how_to_analytics_test/README.md

 3. How many drivers will be included in promotion 1 and not in promotion 2?
 A: 0

 4. This App wants to give out awards to its drivers.
 Please determine which drivers will be given awards.
 Award criteria: Complete more than 23 trips in an 8 hour shift with an 80% acceptance rate and a rating of 4 or 5.
-A: Driver 83
+A: Driver 83.

+5. Calculate the net income for a driver in a year.
+Income: $300/day gross and work 5 days a week and has 2 weeks holiday/year.
+Expenses: Gas is $100/week, insurance is $400/month and Prius lease is $300/week.
+A: $50,200

+6. A driver wants to upgrade from X to Black driver.
+The driver needs to purchase a new vehicle.
+They want to upgrade to a 2015 Hyundai Sonata.
+How much more a week will they have to make to earn the same net income per year?
+Resale value of Prius is $12,000 and Hyundai Sonata costs is $61,500.
+A: $690

 ### 3. General Questions

-Wich metric is most helpful for a driver deciding which hour to go online and accept requests?
+1. Wich metric is most helpful for a driver deciding which hour to go online and accept requests?
 A: Eyeballs are high, Surge Pricing and Business day.

 A driver needs to increase their daily fare amount, which metric should the driver focus on?
 A: Eyeballs